cfrg/draft-irtf-cfrg-voprf/draft-sullivan-cfrg-voprf.md

 - S must learn nothing about the R's input.
 - R must learn nothing about the S's private key.

-# Elliptic Curve VOPRF Overview
+# Elliptic Curve VOPRF Protocol {#protocol}

+In this section we describe the ECVOPRF protocol.
-Let G be a group with two distinct hash functions H_1 and H_2, where H_1 maps arbitrary input onto G and H_2 maps arbitrary input to a fixed-length output, e.g., SHA256.
+Let G be an elliptic curve group over base field F, of order p, with two distinct hash functions H_1 and H_2, where H_1 maps arbitrary input onto G and H_2 maps arbitrary input to a fixed-length output, e.g., SHA256.
 Let L be the security parameter.
-Let k be the signer's private key, and Y = kG be its corresponding public key.
+Let k be the signer's secret key, and Y = kG be its corresponding public key.
 Let x be the requestor's input to the VOPRF protocol.
-(Commonly, it is generated as a random L-bit string, though this is not required.)
-The protocol works by having the requestor randomly blind its input for the signer.
-The latter then applies its private key to the blinded value and returns the result, at which point the requestor can remove the blind and output the VOPRF value.
-This general flow is shown below.
+(Commonly, it is a random L-bit string, though this is not required.)
+ECVOPRF begins with the requestor randomly blinding its input for the signer.
+The latter then applies its secret key to the blinded value and returns the result.
+To finish the computation, the requestor then removes its blind and hashes the result using H_2 to yield an output.
+This flow is illustrated below.

 ~~~
     Requestor               Signer